Jerry Lewis

-Early life
+Early life and education

-Lewis was born on March 16, 1926, in Newark, New Jersey, to a Jewish family.
-His parents were Daniel "Danny" Levitch (1902–1980), a master of ceremonies and vaudevillian who performed under the stage name Danny Lewis, whose parents immigrated to the United States from the Russian Empire to New York, and Rachael "Rae" Levitch (née Brodsky; 1903–1983), a WOR radio pianist and Danny's music director, from Warsaw.
-Reports about his birth name are conflicting; in Lewis's 1982 autobiography, he claimed his birth name was Joseph, after his maternal grandfather, but his birth certificate, the 1930 U. S. Census, and the 1940 U. S. Census all named him as Jerome.
+Lewis was born as Joseph Levitch on March 16, 1926, in Newark, New Jersey, to a Jewish family.
+His parents were Daniel "Danny" Levitch (1902–1980), a master of ceremonies and vaudevillian who performed under the stage name Danny Lewis, whose parents immigrated to the United States from the Russian Empire to New York, and Rachael "Rae" Levitch (née Brodsky; 1904–1982), a WOR radio pianist and Danny's music director, from Warsaw.
+Reports about his birth name are conflicting; in Lewis' 1982 autobiography, he claimed his birth name was Joseph, after his maternal grandfather, but his birth certificate, the 1930 U. S. Census, and the 1940 U. S. Census all named him as Jerome.
 Reports about the hospital where he was born conflict as well; biographer Shawn Levy claims Lewis was born at Clinton Private Hospital and others report it as Newark Beth Israel Hospital.
 Other aspects of his early life conflict with accounts made by family members, burial records, and vital records.

 In his teenage years, Lewis was known for pulling pranks in his neighborhood, including sneaking into kitchens to steal fried chicken and pies.
-He dropped out of Irvington High School in the tenth grade.
+He was expelled from Weequahic High School in the ninth grade and dropped out of Irvington High School in the tenth grade.
 Lewis said that he ceased using the names Joseph and Joey as an adult to avoid being confused with Joe E. Lewis and Joe Louis.

-Early career

 By age 15, Lewis had developed his "Record Act", miming lyrics to songs while a phonograph played offstage.
-He landed a gig at a burlesque house in Buffalo, but his performance fell flat and he was unable to book anymore shows.
-To make ends meet, Lewis worked as a soda jerk and a theater usher for Suzanne Pleshette's father Gene at the Paramount Theatre as well as at Loew's Capitol Theatre, both in New York City.
+He landed a gig at a burlesque house in Buffalo, but his performance fell flat and he was unable to book any more shows.

-A veteran burlesque comedian, Max Coleman, who had worked with Lewis's father years before, persuaded him to try again.
-Irving Kaye, a Borscht Belt comedian, saw Lewis's mime act at Brown's Hotel in Loch Sheldrake, New York, the following summer, and the audience was so enthusiastic that Kaye became Lewis's manager and guardian for Borscht Belt appearances.
+To make ends meet, Lewis worked as a soda jerk and a theater usher for Suzanne Pleshette's father, Gene Pleshette, at the Paramount Theatre as well as at Loew's Capitol Theatre, both in New York City.
+A veteran burlesque comedian, Max Coleman, who had worked with Lewis' father years before, persuaded him to try again.
+Irving Kaye, a Borscht Belt comedian, saw Lewis' mime act at Brown's Hotel in Loch Sheldrake, New York, the following summer, and the audience was so enthusiastic that Kaye became Lewis' manager and guardian for Borscht Belt appearances.
 During World War II, Lewis was rejected from military service because of a heart murmur.